 Son of the founders of the charity, Roy and Dorothea Ridgway, Michael has been a trustee for many years.
 He is a one-time actor and self-employed carpenter.
 He has 4 grown-up children and lives in London.
 In 2005 he completed a sponsored cycle for CHI from Lands End to John O’Groats and in 2019 cycled from Southampton to Paris!

 Trustee and Medical Advisor

 Mary is a consultant in respiratory medicine at Southampton University Hospital, where she heads the Adult CF service.
 She is involved in testing new treatments for people with CF. Her work has contributed to the development of nasal ventilation techniques and an increased understanding of the role of nebulised heparin in thinning sputum for easier expulsion.

 Trustee and Communications Lead

-Kerry has a background in biogeochemical research, published under her maiden name, Dr Kerry Dinsmore, and now works as a chemical pollution expert for environmental charity, Fidra.
-She joined CHI in 2020, motivated by the loss of her son, Finn, who died from complications resulting from cystic fibrosis.
-Kerry is now Director of Communications for CHI.
+Kerry has a background in climate change research and chemical pollution mitigation, and now works as a scientific advisor for the Scottish Government.
+She joined Child Health International in 2020, motivated by the loss of her son, Finn, who died from complications resulting from cystic fibrosis.
+Kerry is also Director of Communications for Child Health International.